rigetti/pyquil/docs/source/qvm.rst

 The Quantum Computer
 ====================

-PyQuil is used to build Quil (Quantum Instruction Language) programs and execute them on simulated or real quantum devices.
+PyQuil is used to build Quil (Quantum Instruction Language) programs and execute them on simulated or real quantum processors.
 Quil is an opinionated quantum instruction language: its basic belief is that in the near term quantum computers will operate as coprocessors, working in concert with traditional CPUs.
 This means that Quil is designed to execute on a Quantum Abstract Machine (QAM) that has a shared classical/quantum architecture at its core.